rkalescky/documentation/applications/matlab.rst

 6. ``squeue -u $USER`` to verify that the job has been submitted to the queue.

-Submitting Multiple MATLAB Jobs to a Queue Using a Single Submit Script
+Submitting Multiple MATLAB Jobs to a Queue Using a Single sbatch Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Multiple MATLAB scripts can be executed non-interactively in batch mode by
-creating an single sbatch script.
+creating a single sbatch script.
 The sbatch script gives the Slurm
 resource scheduler information about what compute resources your
 calculations requires to run and also how to run the MATLAB script for each
 job when the job is executed by Slurm.

 1. Log into the cluster using SSH and run the following commands at the
    command prompt.
-2. ``cd`` to the directory with the MATLAB script or scripts
+2. ``cd`` to the directory with the MATLAB script or scripts.
 3. ``cp /hpc/examples/matlab/matlab_array_example.sbatch <descriptive file name>``
    where ``<descriptive file name>`` is meaningful for the calculations
    being done.
 It is suggested to not use spaces in the file name and
-   that it end with .sbatch for clarity.
+   that it end with *.sbatch* for clarity.
 Additionally, to run this specific
    example you will also need additional files that can be copied with the
    command ``cp /hpc/examples/matlab/{array_example_1.do,array_example_2.do,example.dta} .``.
 4. Edit the sbatch file using using preferred text editor.
 Change the